NateCC0902/CleaningXcodeCache/README.md

 ### What is project for?
-This shell file is for removing junk of Xcode. <br>
+Those shell files are for removing junk of Xcode. <br>

 Based on YoungSeon.Ahn's method  >> https://lovemewithoutall.github.io/it/xcode-clean-up/ << <br>